 There isn’t a single thing that I didn’t do in Plattsburgh that I did not apply to what I do as a career.
 My time in Hawkins Hall taught me computers and the VAX – the precursor to the internet.
 Palkovic classes in creative dramatics taught me how to present.
 Mark Beatham taught me how to be a teacher.
 I learned ASL, and pondered the meaning of what I wanted to do in Dr Yardens class.
 Ann Tracy taught me how to be a betten writer – and Peter Corodimas taught me how to focus what I wanted to say.

-I carried all of the experiences through every career I did, and they informed who I have ultimate become as a Professor at The Newhouse School at Syracuse University.
+I carried all of the experiences through every career I did, and they informed every step i’ve taken – ultimately becoming a Professor at The Newhouse School at Syracuse University.

 As I sit in my office and meet with my students, I think of the fear I felt at that McDonalds.
 I remember how I felt when I was approached by a man in a suit.
 I remember feeling like I was not met halfway.
-And – I remember what it felt like to be involved Iin the work I was doing.
+And – I remember what it felt like to be involved in the work I was doing at Plattsburgh.
 The more enthusiastic I was – the more those Professors would push me.